Her Tinder Date Swore She Was Alive—but Police Just Found Her Body

 Cops appeared to eye Trail because he lived in the city of Wilber, which is where Loofe’s phone pinged a cell tower before it was turned off.

 “They’re chasing us around like dogs,” Trail told the camera.
-“I wish the family the best ….
-I wish Sydney the best.
+“I wish the family the best… I wish Sydney the best.
 But as far as the police department, fuck you.”

+On Tuesday, Chief Bliemeister said that Boswell and Trail are considered persons of interest but aren’t currently charged in connection to the Loofe homicide investigation.

+“One thing that I do want to point out is the fact that we do not believe … that there is any ongoing risk to the safety of the public based upon this investigation,” Bliemeister said.

+The cop confirmed, however, that Boswell and Trail created the Facebook videos where they denied involvement with Loofe’s disappearance.

+And it’s because of their statements in these videos, Bliemeister said, that cops believe they were the last people to see Loofe alive.

-Trail added that he and Boswell gave detailed statements to police and advised reporters to call his attorney.
+In the first recording, Trail said that he and Boswell gave detailed statements to police and advised reporters to call his attorney.
 (Multiple messages left for Trail’s lawyer in Falls City were not returned last week or on Monday.)

 Meanwhile, Boswell said she took Loofe out twice after meeting her on Tinder.
 (Full disclosure: Tinder is owned by IAC, the parent company of The Daily Beast.)
-They drove around smoking marijuana and “hit it off,” Boswell claimed in the 9-minute video.
+They drove around smoking marijuana and “hit it off,” Boswell claimed in the nine-minute video.

 “I went to take her home, and she asked me to drop her off at a friend’s house, so I did so,” the woman claiming to be Boswell said.
-(She noted on the video that she went by multiple aliases, including “Aubrey ...because I have warrants.”)
+(She noted on the video that she went by multiple aliases, including “Aubrey... because I have warrants.”)
 “I gave her my number.
 We were planning to go to the casino that weekend.

 “I haven’t heard from her since.”

+Chief Bliemeister said that cops “extensively explored” Boswell’s claims in the footage.
+“I can tell you that the investigative efforts have not been able to confirm those particular details.
+We’ll still work towards that end,” Bliemeister said.

+“But again, the analysis of the digital footprint led us to the discovery of who we believe to be Sydney,” he added.

-On Friday, before they turned themselves in to authorities, the bizarre duo posted another video clip to Facebook.
+On Friday, before they turned themselves in to authorities near Branson, Missouri, the bizarre duo posted another video clip to Facebook.

 “I do what I do, be it, if I’m a thief, I’m a thief.
 But I’ll be goddamned, I’ve never killed anyone in my life,” Trail says in the footage.
 “I’ve never hurt a female in my life.
 So take that for whatever the hell it’s worth.”

-Note: Editor’s note: This story was updated on Tuesday morning with new information from the Lincoln police.